-Anne Petters is a multimedia artist with a strong background in glass.
-She received a Diploma in Fine Arts from the Institute for Ceramics and Glass Art, Hoehr-Grenzhausen, Germany and a MFA in Sculpture/Glass from Alfred University, New York.
-Born in Dresden in 1978, she grew up in the German Democratic Republic.
-The political change in her country, which she experienced as a displacement of reality, is an influence on her lifestyle and artistic work.
+Anne Petters is a visual artist with a strong background in glass.
+She received a Diploma in Fine Arts from the Institute for Ceramics and Glass Art, Hoehr-Grenzhausen, Germany, and an M.F.A. in Sculpture/Glass from Alfred University, New York.
+Born in Dresden in 1978, Petters grew up in the German Democratic Republic.
+She understands the political change in her country, which she experienced as a displacement of reality, as a basic influence on her lifestyle and artistic work.
 Her interest in controlling and displaying moments of our fleeting, vulnerable existence leads her to a poetic, metaphoric use of glass and other materials, including natural phenomena.

 Petters has been awarded numerous artist residencies, including a fellowship at Wheaton Arts New Jersey in 2012, a one-year residential stay at the Edinburgh College of Art in 2013 and 2014, the Emerging Artists in Residence at the Pilchuck Glass School, Stanwood, Washington, and a Visiting Scholar Residency at Southern Illinois University.
 In 2014, Petters received the prestigious Queen Elizabeth Scholarship Trust Scholarship for excellence in British Craft.
 She has taught as a Visiting Lecturer at the Royal College of Art and is currently teaching at City & Guilds of London Art School and University for the Creative Arts, Farnham.